fpiyapol/cie-docker-lab/README.md

 # Docker lab

-In this repository, we gonna run a Books service app.
+In this lab, we going to run a Books service app.
 Books service app consists of web (ExpressJS) and database (MongoDB) services.

-## Prepare environment
+## Prerequisite

 1. Install docker.